Abstract analogues of flux as symplectic invariants: Introduction

 To conclude this discussion, we should mention that the basic idea is by no means new in homological algebra.
 From that elevated vantage point, what we are doing (in a rather ad hoc way) is to study algebraic one-parameter subgroups (the elliptic curves $\bar{\SS}$ which appeared above) inside the derived Picard group \cite{yekutieli04,keller04} of the Fukaya category.
 The idea is to think of elements of Hochschild cohomology as vector fields on an abstract ``moduli space of objects'', and that we are asking which vector fields integrate to ``periodic flows''.
 On an informal level, it is clear that this provides an algebraic counterpart to the geometric ideas underlying flux.

 {\bf Structure of the paper.} Section \ref{sec:theory} sets up the algebraic theory of families of objects, much of it straightforward.
 The key to uniqueness results for families is the discussion surrounding Lemma \ref{th:its-projective}, which is then further developed for our intended applications in Section \ref{subsec:unique}.
 An abstract version of our invariant is introduced in Definition \ref{th:per}.
 Section \ref{sec:elliptic} discusses the simplest example of the two-torus $T$.
 Of course, its Fukaya category has already been studied exhaustively, starting with \cite{polishchuk-zaslow98}.
-Still, we devote some energy to it in order to prepare for the case of mapping tori, which is the topic of Section \ref{sec:mapping-tori} (following some preliminaries on Floer cohomology and Fukaya categories, in Section \ref{sec:automorphisms}).
-At first, it will seem that our computations lead us further from the intended goal, since we choose Lagrangian submanifolds whose Floer cohomology is largely independent of the choice of automorphism underlying the mapping torus.
-However, we eventually do manage to recover some information about the automorphism, by a double covering trick which appears in Section \ref{subsec:covering-trick}.
+Still, we devote some energy to it in order to prepare for the case of symplectic mapping tori, which is the topic of Section \ref{sec:mapping-tori} (following some preliminaries on Floer cohomology and Fukaya categories, in Section \ref{sec:automorphisms}).
+At first, it will seem that our computations lead us further from the intended goal, since we choose Lagrangian submanifolds whose Floer cohomology is largely independent of the choice of automorphism used to construct the mapping torus.
+However, we eventually do manage to recover some information about that automorphism, by a double covering trick which appears in Section \ref{subsec:covering-trick}.
 Finally, most of Section \ref{sec:blowup} is general discussion of blowups.
 The detailed construction of the manifolds $B$ and $B^{\mathit{triv}}$ is carried out in Section \ref{subsec:final}.

 {\bf Acknowledgments.} Section \ref{sec:blowup} of this paper relies crucially on results of \cite{abouzaid10, abouzaid-fukaya-oh-ohta-ono11, smith10}.
 I am particularly indebted to Mohammed Abouzaid and Ivan Smith for explaining their insights to me.
 Conversations with Denis Auroux, Ludmil Katzarkov, Davesh Maulik, Tim Perutz, and Nick Sheridan were also helpful.
 I could not have carried out this project without the generous support of the Simons Center for Geometry and Physics.
-Further support was received through NSF grant DMS-1005288.
+Further support was received through NSF grant DMS-1005288, and through a Simons Investigator grant from the Simons Foundation.
+Finally, I would like to thank the referees for doing a remarkably thorough job on the manuscript.